stas00/ipyexperiments/README.md

 # ipyexperiments

-Experiment containers for jupyter/ipython for GPU and general RAM re-use
+jupyter/ipython experiment containers for GPU and general RAM re-use.

-# About
+## About

 This module's main purpose is to help calibrate hyper parameters in deep learning notebooks to fit the available GPU and General RAM, but, of course, it can be useful for any other use where memory limits is a constant issue.